-The benefits payable under the Group Life Insurance Program have several components.

-- Natural Death Benefit The natural death benefit is equal to the employee's covered compensation rounded to the next highest thousand and then doubled.

-- Accidental Death Benefit The accidental death benefit is double the natural death benefit.

-- Other Benefit Provisions In addition to the basic natural and accidental death benefits, the program provides additional benefits provided under specific circumstances.
-These include:
+The GLI Program is a defined benefit plan with several components.
+The natural death benefit is equal to the employee's covered compensation rounded to the next highest thousand and then doubled.
+The accidental death benefit is double the natural death benefit.
+In addition to basic natural and accidental death benefits, the program provides additional benefits provided under specific circumstances that include the following: accidental dismemberment benefit, safety belt benefit, repatriation benefit, felonious assault benefit, and accelerated death benefit option.
+The benefit amounts are subject to a reduction factor.

-- Accidental dismemberment benefit

-- Safety belt benefit

-- Repatriation benefit

-- Felonious assault benefit

-- Accelerated death benefit option

-Plan Description: (Continued)

-Reduction in Benefit Amounts

-The benefit amounts provided to members covered under the Group Life Insurance Program are subject to a reduction factor.
 The benefit amount reduces by 25% on January 1 following one calendar year of separation.
 The benefit amount reduces by an additional 25% on each subsequent January 1 until it reaches 25% of its original value.

-Minimum Benefit Amount and Cost-of-Living Adjustment (COLA)

-For covered members with at least 30 years of creditable service, there is a minimum benefit payable under the Group Life Insurance Program.
-The minimum benefit was set at \$8,000 by statute.
-The amount is increased annually based on the VRS Plan 2 cost-of-living adjustment and is currently \$8,111.
+For covered members with at least 30 years of creditable service, the minimum benefit payable was set at \$8,000 by statute.
+This amount is increased annually based on the VRS Plan 2 cost-of-living adjustment and was increased to \$8,279 effective July 1, 2018.